ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

 NOTE: "HEAD" pointer always points to the current branch.

 o CREATE A *REMOTE* BRANCH
-	To create a local branch and then make it a remote branch: git branch chapter-two git checkout chapter-two			(switch to the new branch) git push --set-upstream origin chapter-two	(push it to the remote repository named "origin")
+Create a local branch and then make it a remote branch: git branch chapter-two git checkout chapter-two			(switch to the new branch) git push --set-upstream origin chapter-two	(push it to the remote repository named "origin")